mrx7014/HorizonUX/horizon/misc_rom_stuffs/README.md

 # Tinkering stuffs:
     - look into the code and mod it in your way, if you find any bugs please do a pull-request.
 Thanks :D

+# Additional Info:
+    - The program works fine but it's not tested whether if it outputs the peak refresh rate or not.